arvidn/libtorrent/trunk/docs/manual.rst

 it will return an empty string. ``creation_date()`` returns a `boost::posix_time::ptime`__ object, representing the time when this torrent file was created.
 If there's no timestamp in the torrent file, this will return a date of january 1:st 1970.

+``cretor()`` returns the creator string in the torrent.
+If there is no creator string it will return an empty string.

 __ http://www.boost.org/libs/date_time/doc/class_ptime.html